Terms Of Service

 20.2 Mobility has the sole discretion to establish and modify the terms of these offers and end any such offer at any time.

 21. Device and network usage

 21.1 Mobility does not guarantee that the Platform will function on any particular hardware or devices.
-The Platform relies on Your device and its network access and may be subject to limitations and delays inherent in the use of devices and electronic communications.
+The Platform relies on your device and its network access and may be subject to limitations and delays inherent in the use of devices and electronic communications.
 Your mobile network’s data and messaging fees apply.

 22.1 By registering as a User of the Platform, you acknowledge and agree that:

-(a) You have registered for the sole purpose of receiving Services; and
+(a) you have registered for the sole purpose of receiving Services; and

-(b) if You misrepresent yourself by registering as a User for any reason other than receiving Services, and such misrepresentation causes loss to Mobility, Mobility reserves the right to recover damages from You for such loss.
+(b) if you misrepresent yourself by registering as a User for any reason other than receiving Services, and such misrepresentation causes loss to Mobility, Mobility reserves the right to recover damages from you for such loss.

-23.1 No guarantee – Mobility does not warrant or provide any guarantees in relation to the use of the Platform, the reliability of information provided to You through the Platform, nor the availability or functionality of the Platform.
+23.1 No guarantee – Mobility does not warrant or provide any guarantees in relation to the use of the Platform, the reliability of information provided to you through the Platform, nor the availability or functionality of the Platform.

 Supplementary Terms of Service

-Terms last updated: 3rd August 2020
+Terms last updated: 26th September 2023